 Where we stand now:

-- The U. S. Drought Monitor map released on October 3, depicts not only no drought indicator present in Minnesota, but none in any of the surrounding states as well.
-Last year at this time 75% of the state was free of any drought designation.
+- The U. S. Drought Monitor map released on October 6, depicts areas of drought that have expanded since last month.
+A very small area in southwest Minnesota is in the Severe Drought category.
+Twelve percent of the state is in the Moderate Drought category, especially in northeast and southwest Minnesota.
+Just under half the state is in Abnormally Dry conditions.
+Last year at this time the entire state was free of any drought designation.
 The U.S. Drought Monitor index is a blend of science and subjectivity where drought categories (Moderate, Severe, etc.) are based on several indicators.

 [see: Drought Conditions Overview]

-- The Agricultural Statistics Service on September 30 reports that topsoil moisture across Minnesota is 0 percent Very Short, 2 percent Short, 63 percent Adequate, and 35 percent Surplus.
-Corn that was dented or beyond was two weeks behind the five year average and soybeans were eight days behind average.
-Damp field conditions is making harvest a challenge.
-Soil moisture levels at Lamberton are well above the historical median.
-The soil moisture level at Lamberton is 1.78 inches above the historic average and is the fifth autumn with soil moisture levels above the historical average.
+- The Agricultural Statistics Service on October 5 reports that topsoil moisture across Minnesota is 2 percent Very Short, 12 percent Short, 80 percent Adequate, and 6 percent Surplus.
+Maturity of corn was two weeks ahead of the five year average and three weeks ahead of last year.
+Soybeans were five days ahead of average.
+The dry streach of weather has been very beneficial for harvest this year.
+Soil moisture levels at Lamberton and Waseca are well above the historical median.
+The soil moisture level at Lamberton is 7 seven tenths of an inch above the historic average.

 [see: Agricultural Statistics Service Crop Progress and Condition | U. of M. Southwest Research and Outreach Center (Lamberton) | U. of M. Southern Research and Outreach Center (Waseca)]

-- The potential for wildfires is currently rated by DNR Forestry as Low across Minnesota.
+- The potential for wildfires as of October 14 rated by DNR Forestry as Extreme across southwest and south central Minnesota, High across southeast Minnesota, Moderate across west central and east central Minnesota and Low across northwest, northeast Minnesota and part of central Minnesota.
 Historically, 80 percent of all wildfires in Minnesota occur during April and May.

 [see: Fire Danger Rating Map]

-- It looks like the wet pattern from the beginning of October is forecast to continue though the month.
-The October precipitation outlook leans towards above normal precipitation across the entire state.
+- It looks like the dry and warm pattern at the beginning of October is forecast to continue though the month.
+The October precipitation outlook leans towards well below normal precipitation across the entire state, especially in the southwest.
 October precipitation normals range from about one-and-a-half inches in northwest Minnesota to about three-and-a-half inches in Cook County.
 Southern and central Minnesota range by about one-and-three-quarters of an inch in the southwest to about two-and-a-half inches in east central Minnesota.

 [see: Climate Prediction Center 30-day Outlook | October Precipitation Normal Map]

-- The October temperature outlook leans towards equal chances for below, normal and above normal temperatures throughout Minnesota for October.
+- The October temperature outlook has a strong tendency for above normal temperatures throughout Minnesota for October, with the best chance in the northwest.
 Normal October high temperatures are in the 60's to start the month, dropping to the low 50's to upper 40's by month's end.
 Normal lows are in the 40's early in the month, falling to the 30's by late October.

 [see: Climate Prediction Center 30-day Outlook | October Temperature Normal Map]

 - The 90-day temperature outlook for October through December has a tendency of above normal temperatures.
-The 90-day precipitation outlook for October through December indicates equal chances of below-normal, near-normal, or above-normal conditions across most of Minnesota, except for the southwest where there is a slight tendency for above normal precipitation.
+The 90-day precipitation outlook for October through December indicates equal chances of below-normal, near-normal, or above-normal conditions across most of Minnesota.

 - The National Weather Service produces long-range probabilistic river stage and discharge outlooks for the Red River, Minnesota River, and Mississippi River basins.
 These products address both high flow and low flow probabilities.